Kirberger PC: a boutique law firm providing US visa and immigration services since 1998.

 How should an H-1B petitioner using the “single employer” definition determine whether it is an H-1B-dependent employer?

-An H-1B petitioner that is classifiable as a “single employer” under the definition in the Internal Revenue Code (IRC), and that also concludes that it is not an H-1B-dependent employer shall perform the snap-shot test (and/or full calculation if appropriate) described above.
-However, the DOL Wage and Hour Division will not assess penalties for H-1B petitioner-employers who do not perform the snap-shot test in cases where all of entities that make up the “single employer” are clearly not H-1B-dependent employers.
-Note that this enforcement policy will not affect the right of an aggrieved party to challenge an H-1B employer’s failure to perform the snap-shot test.
+Petitioners classifiable as a “single employer” under the IRC, that concludes they are not H-1B-dependent must do the snap-shot test (and/or full calculation if appropriate) described above.
+The DOL will not assess penalties for employers who do not perform the snap-shot test if all entities comprising the “single employer” are clearly not H-1B-dependent.
+This policy will not affect an aggrieved party’s right to challenge an employer’s failure to perform the snap-shot test.

-The information listed above can be found in 20 CFR § 655 Subparts H & I and the Immigration and Nationality Act § 212(n).
-For additional information, visit the Department of Labor Wage and Hour Division Website and/or call the toll-free information and helpline, available 8 am to 5 pm in your time zone, 1-866-4USWAGE (1-866-487-9243).
+See 20 CFR § 655 Subparts H & I and the Immigration and Nationality Act § 212(n).
+For further information, visit the Department of Labor Wage and Hour Division Website.
+You may also call the toll-free information 1-866-4USWAGE (1-866-487-9243) for more details.